106848748/gitlab-ce2/doc/topics/authentication/how_to_configure_ldap_gitlab_ce.md

-# How to Configure LDAP with GitLab CE
+# How to configure LDAP with GitLab CE

 > **Type:** admin guide ||
 > **Level:** intermediary ||